-To enhance capturing the graph structure, as illustrated in Figure \ref{fig:graph_complex}, we introduce WGE as follows: (i) WGE transforms a given knowledge graph into two views: a single undirected entity-focused graph and a single undirected relation-focused graph. (ii) WGE introduces a new encoder architecture of leveraging two vanilla GNNs directly on these two single graphs to update vector representations for entities and relations. (iii) WGE then utilizes a weighted score function as the decoder module to return the triple scores.
+To better capture the graph structure, as illustrated in Figure \ref{fig:graph_complex}, we introduce WGE as follows: (i) WGE transforms a given KG into two views: a single undirected entity-focused graph and a single undirected relation-focused graph. (ii) WGE introduces a new encoder architecture to update vector representations of entities and relations based on these two single graphs. (iii) WGE utilizes a weighted score function as the decoder module to compute the triple scores.